12052 Aretaon: Naming

 This minor planet was named from Greek mythology after the Trojan warrior Aretaon.
 He was killed by Teucer during the Trojan War.
 The official naming citation was published by the Minor Planet Center on 6 January 2003 (M.P.C.
 47300).

 Physical characteristics

 Aretaon is an assumed, carbonaceous C-type asteroid.
-The majority of Jupiter trojans are D-types, with the reminder being mostly C- and P-type asteroids.
+The majority of Jupiter trojans are D-types, with the remainder being mostly C- and P-type asteroids.

 Rotation period

 In September 2012, a rotational lightcurve of Aretaon was obtained from photometric observations by Robert Stephens at the Center for Solar System Studies in Landers, California.
 Lightcurve analysis gave a rotation period of 8.05 hours with a brightness amplitude of 0.17 magnitude (U=2).
 This period determination was confirmed by astronomers at the Palomar Transient Factory in September 2013, measuring a period of 8.048 hours and an amplitude of 0.19 magnitude in the R-band (U=2).